Claire-Potter/Disney-Star/README.md

 5. Any feedback and recommendations would be useful.
 6. The questions and answers should be correct - nothing worse than seeing errors in a quiz.
 7. Include a score tracker to accuratley track and calculate end score.
+8. Having a limited time to answr questions would make it more interesting.
-8. Fun award for knowledge given at the end of the quiz makes it worth her time.
+9. Fun award for knowledge given at the end of the quiz makes it worth her time.
-9. Relevant and vibrant images are a must.
+10. Relevant and vibrant images are a must.
-10. Audio tracks to play clearly when prompted.
+11. Audio tracks to play clearly when prompted.

 - Secondary User: Quiz Owner